top of page

 Fernandes "Head Crasher Tremolo System" 1986- 1987

-Fernandes' contract to Floyd Rose expired in 1985, and all Original Floyd Rose tremolos were thereafter manufactured by Schaller in Germany.
-Fernandes immediately took the name of their "Head Crasher FRT6" tremolo and rebranded their entire range to "Head Crasher Tremolo System" and went on to further develop and produce their own proprietary systems.
-The FRT-3 and Head Banker were immediately deleted.
+Fernandes' contract with Floyd Rose ended in 1985, and all Original Floyd Rose tremolos were thereafter manufactured by Schaller in Germany.
+Fernandes immediately took the name of their Head Crasher FRT6 tremolo and rebranded their entire range to "Head Crasher Tremolo System."
+They then went on to further develop and produce their own proprietary systems.
+1985 would be the last year of the non-fine-tuner FRT-3 and Head Banker.
+The new Head Crasher range debuted in the 1986 Fernandes catalog.

 Status: Obsolete